stangreg/Ignitron/src/Readme.md

 | NimBLE-Arduino  | 1.4.1 | BLE library | Arduino IDE Library |

 ## Stucture of the code
-A (rudimentary and incomplete) doxygen documentation has been created [here](https://github.com/stangreg/Ignitron/blob/main/doxygen/html/index.html)
+A (rudimentary and incomplete) doxygen documentation has been created [here](https://github.com/stangreg/Ignitron/blob/main/doxygen/html/index.html).\

-Class structure:
+### Class structure
 | Class/File | Function |
 |---|---|
 | Ignitron.ino | Basic .ino file which only provides the setup() and loop() functions.
 It invokes the other control classes (see below) and controls the execution loop |